Who are we?

 We keep your information in accordance as follows:

-Candidate data: up to a maximum of 5 years from last contact
+Candidate data: up to a maximum of 6 years from point of creation or last update

-Interim Manager data: up to a maximum of 5 years from last contact
+Interim Manager data: up to a maximum of 6 years from point of creation or last update

-Client contact details: up to a maximum of 5 years from last contact
+Client contact details: up to a maximum of 6 years from point of creation or last update

 Who do we share your personal data with?